 Federation Rules and Procedures – This document is approved by the Council and it details the terms of reference for all the committees, the Council delegations, accounting, gifts and insurance principles, travel and operational expenses and managing the BWF funds.

 Federation Code of Ethics – Council – Executive Board – Staff – This document describes the various codes of conduct and the responsibilities and obligations of individuals within the BWF.
 It details what is acceptable / unacceptable personal conduct.

 Federation Judicial Procedures – The guidelines and describe the steps and stages an individual or organisation takes when it appeals a decision of the BWF.
 It describes the disciplinary and appeals processes and the rights of an appellant for a fair hearing.

-Guidelines for Elections – the guidelines are for those who are seeking elections and this describes the kind of conduct that is reasonable and fair during an election campaign.
+Elected Officials Code of Conduct – the Code is for those who are seeking elections and this describes the kind of conduct that is reasonable and fair during an election campaign.

-Guidelines for Bidding Organisations – BWF Events – the guidelines details the principles and the procedures for organisations who are bidding for BWF Events and for those who manage the process of the applications to host events.
+Bidding Organisations Code of Conduct – BWF Events – the guidelines details the principles and the procedures for organisations who are bidding for BWF Events and for those who manage the process of the applications to host events.